gjbex/ChatGPT-for-HPC/examples/shell-gpt/README.md

    docstring for a Python function in scipy-format.
 1. `translate_code.txt`: translate a documented Python class into a C++ class.
+1. `improve_code.txt`: ask ChatGPT for suggestion on how to improve the code for a C++ class according to best practices and coding guidelines.

 ### How to use?